 Problems and challenges will undoubtedly be part of your solo journey.
 They might not be a huge deal, just simple things that will probably make you nervous at first.
 When you’re travelling with someone else, you can discuss with them to find a solution or even rely on them to solve the issue.

 Life is full of challenges, so now you will need courage and confidence to deal with things all by yourself without the help of anyone else.
 This applies to every single detail of your trip that might unexpectedly change and cause you frustration.
 Start with a positive thought, and think about the fact that you’re a grown up with a wealth of experience who can do anything they set their mind on.
 While solving these issues you’ll also need to communicate with people, which will further boost your self-confidence.

 Travelling solo is a huge deal!
 Not everyone can do it, and more importantly not everyone decides to do it.
 The fact that you’ve set your mind on taking a few days off to go travelling all by yourself in itself deserves a pat on the back.
 You should be immensely proud of yourself.
 Step by step you’ll regain the self-esteem you’ve been missing for a while.
 The first few trips might be short and closer to home, but eventually, who know, you might end up travelling the world with only a suitcase by your side.

 How magical does seeing the Northern Lights sound?
 Each time you’ve successfully conquered a new step closer to confidence, reward yourself with another solo trip!
 The experience will have a hugely positive effect and build your lost confidence in a way you would not have anticipated.

+If you are looking for company on holiday, why not join a group holiday with other singles and solo travellers?
+Check out our solo group holidays.
 And remember to check out our travel services page where you can quickly find reputable parking, travel and insurance services all in one handy place.